OCA/sale-workflow/sale_project_fixed_price_task_completed_invoicing/README.md

 The main goal of this module is to add the possibility to link a sale.order.line to a project.task considering the delivery.
-Unless sale_timesheet, the quantity shipped won't be linked to a Timesheet nor to the time spent on the task.
+The difference with sale_timesheet is that the quantity shipped won't be linked to a Timesheet nor to the time spent on the task.
 The price is fixed on the sale.order.line and it will be considered as shipped once the task is accomplished.

 Usage
 =====